-The evening started with a silent auction, lots of awesome items to bid on, next year we’ll come prepared with checkbooks!
+The evening started with a silent auction with lots of awesome items to bid on.
 We spotted a couple of businesses that we’ve visited in the past and felt a special affinity for those.
 Drinks and hors d’oeuvres made the rounds, but believe it or not, we were both too busy “working” to partake, i.e. figuring out who was who and who we could interview to get a better understanding of the program and event.

-A girl playing a drum signaled that mingling and drinking time was over and led us all into the dining room to take our seats.
+A girl playing the drum signaled that mingling and drinking time was over and led us all into the dining room to take our seats.

 Next came the live auction (exciting!).
-We were a bit flummoxed however, when an African Safari…an AFRICAN SAFARI for Pete’s sake, went for a measly $3k or so and the BBQ for 40 people including live band, went for $8k.
-I had to practically sit on my hands during the bidding, why is it that suddenly you really want to scratch your head during one of these things?!
+We were a bit flummoxed however when an African Safari…an AFRICAN SAFARI for Pete’s sake, went for a measly $3k or so and the BBQ for 40 people including live band, went for $8k.
+I had to practically sit on my hands during the bidding.
+Why is it that suddenly you really want to scratch your head during one of these things?!
 I could see Lora looking nervously over at me, as the bidding number in my hand was registered in her name.
-Not to worry, if I had accidently won an African Safari I’d have surely brought my blogging partner with me.
+Not to worry, if I had accidentally won an African Safari I’d have surely brought my blogging partner with me.

 Speaking of Malachy McCourt, we asked him his thoughts on the evening, and here’s what he had to say: